 Houston Food Bank receives stores and distributes massive amounts of food for the hungry throughout the Houston Metropolitan Area.
 Our volunteers help this project by stocking shelves and organizing the inventory.
 Visit http://www.houstonfoodbank.org/.

 New Hope Housing does an inspiring job of making it possible for people to get back on their feet and rebuild their lives.
 Our volunteers build relationships with the residents of New Hope by offering pizza and bingo parties.
 You can visit them at www.newhopehousing.com.

-Star of Hope is a Christ-centered community dedicated to meeting the needs of homeless men, women and their children.
-Positive life changes are encouraged through structured programs which focus on spiritual growth, education, employment, life management and recovery from substance abuse.
-CUSE volunteers with snacks and goodnights, serving a snack and spending time with residents at multiple shelters.
+Star of Hope is a Christ-centered community dedicated to meeting the needs of homeless men, women, and their children.
+Positive life changes are encouraged through structured programs that focus on spiritual growth, education, employment, life management, and recovery from substance abuse.
+CUSE volunteers with snacks and goodnights, serving a snack, and spending time with residents at multiple shelters.
 To learn more, visit www.sohmission.org

 Lord of the Streets Episcopal Church offers food, referral services, counseling, Bible study, and worship to the street people of Houston.
 CUSE volunteers may help serve a Sunday morning breakfast, or make sandwiches for lunch, or share in a Bible study.
 To learn more, visit www.lordofthestreets.org.

 The Abundant Harvest Food Truck creates experiences around the table that feed the body, nourish the soul, and transform the community.
 They support and sponsor 26 monthly food pantries.
 Abundant Harvest serves 3 monthly community meals, in which we share over 450 meals.
 They also are continuing our Hurricane Harvey Relief efforts by serving meals to those affected as well as those volunteering to rebuild.
 To learn more, visit www.harvesttruck.org